martinsolent/gh-pages-example/README.md

-# Example of GitHub Pages hosted website
+# Example of GitHub Pages hosted website for a Repo

 ### On GitHub Create new Repo
 ![New Repo Button](Readme-imgs/new-repo.png)